Renault Zoe: Motor

 In February 2018, Renault introduced an updated version of the R90 motor, the R110, which upped power output to 80 kW while maintaining the same estimated economy and similar torque (225 Nm).
 The R90 would still be available for sale.
 The price for cars equipped with the new motor would be slightly higher than those using the R90 version.
 The R110 will be the first Renault motor certified under WLTP and sales would start by the end of the 2018 summer in Europe.

 In 2019, Renault introduced the R135 motor (100 kW) in the ZE 50.

 Safety

-The Zoe received a five-star Euro NCAP 2013-rating.
+The Zoe in its standard European market configuration received a five-star Euro NCAP 2013-rating.
 The score was:

-In 2021, the updated Zoe in its standard European configuration received a zero-star safety rating, becoming the third car in Euro NCAP's history to record a zero-star rating.
+In 2021, the updated Zoe in its standard European market configuration received a zero-star safety rating, becoming the third car in Euro NCAP's history to record a zero-star rating.
 The score was:

+According to the investigation, the violent explosion in a garage in Neuss on 27 August 2023 was caused by a parked Renault Zoe electric car.
+A defect in the car's battery caused a fire and gas escaping from the battery led to the explosion, the Neuss police said.
+Investigations by the criminal police and an expert have meanwhile been able to rule out other causes, it said.
+The explosion had caused considerable damage in the residential area.
+Several neighbouring garages were destroyed and residential buildings damaged.